Skip to content

 DEKreatinin und eGFR

-Creatinine is a breakdown product of muscle creatine, produced at a relatively constant rate and cleared predominantly by glomerular filtration with a small contribution from tubular secretion, making serum creatinine a core marker of renal function.
-Because absolute values depend on muscle mass, age, sex, dietary meat intake, and creatine supplementation, laboratories report estimated glomerular filtration rate (eGFR) using the 2021 race-free CKD-EPI equation as current standard.
-Lower eGFR indicates reduced filtration capacity and is robustly associated with cardiovascular events, frailty, and mortality.
+Creatinine is a waste product from your muscle's creatine.
+Your body makes it at a fairly steady rate, and your kidneys clear it (mostly by filtration, with a little tubular secretion).
+So serum creatinine is a core marker of kidney function.
+But its raw value depends on your muscle mass, age, sex, meat intake, and creatine supplements.
+To adjust for that, labs report an estimated glomerular filtration rate (eGFR), using the 2021 race-free CKD-EPI equation as the current standard.
+A lower eGFR means less filtering capacity.
+And it is strongly tied to cardiovascular events, frailty, and death.

 Sources